swirtSJW/migration_tools/README.md

 In order to create a migration class for an organization or district, you will need the following information (some from taking a peek at the source directories, some from project people)

 1. Organization or District
-2. Path to source files (must match justice.gov path)
+2. Path to source files (must match legacy site path)
 3. New abbreviation for district or organization
 4. Term Id of vocabulary Component - Quickest way to get this is node/add/press_release then inspect the component field for the term that matches this organization / district.
 5. Location of press releases within the source directory. (sometimes there are multiple, pcik one for now and the others can be added later)

 # Build migration yml file (either organization or district)
-In sites/all/modules/custom/doj_migration create a new yml file in either scripts/districts or scripts/organizations  The yml file should be named according to the abbreviation of the migration.
+In sites/all/modules/custom/mt_migration create a new yml file in either scripts/districts or scripts/organizations  The yml file should be named according to the abbreviation of the migration.

 The contents of the yml file will resemble this